-Salisbury is the only city within Salisbury, and has become well known due to its magnificent cathedral.
+Salisbury is the only city within Wiltshire, and has become well known due to its magnificent cathedral.
 Located in the south west of the county, this is the perfect base from which to explore Stonehenge, one of Britain’s most famous historical sites.

 By air: London Heathrow is located approximately 75 miles from the city, with Gatwick airport around 100 miles away.
 Both airports host flights from all around the world.
 Southampton and Bournemouth airports are located around 25 miles away, offering a smaller selection of flights mostly from Europe.

 By rail: There is a direct train service from London Waterloo taking around 1 hr 30 mins.
 There is also a direct train service to Exeter, Bristol, Bath, Portsmouth and Cardiff.